Dark Matter Production during the Thermalization Era: Introduction

 The thermalization process via a perturvative reheating has been studied in detail in Refs.~\cite{Harigaya:2013vwa, Mukaida:2015ria} (see also Refs.~\cite{Davidson:2000er, Jaikumar:2002iq} for earlier works and Refs.~\cite{Arnold:2002zm, Kurkela:2011ti, York:2014wja, Kurkela:2014tea,Kurkela:2014tla} in a different context).
 The high-energy particles emit soft particles, which have relatively small energy, via inelastic scattering processes.
 The soft particles interact among them to form thermalized ambient plasma.
 As the temperature of the ambient plasma increases, the interaction between the high-energy particles and the soft particles becomes efficient.
 Eventually, the high-energy particles become completely thermalized.
 This is the time when the temperature is maximum after inflation.
 Still, the inflaton does not decay completely, so that the high-energy decay products are continuously produced from the inflaton decay.
 When the Hubble parameter becomes comparable to the inflaton decay rate, the reheating process is completed and the Universe becomes dominated by the thermal plasma.

 The most important process in the thermalization era is the inelastic scattering process.
 This process results in the splitting of a high-energy particle, whose energy is larger than the temperature of the ambient plasma, into two high-energy particles.
-Here we assume $m_\phi > T$.
-A high-energy particle with an energy as large as the inflaton mass $m_\phi$ splits into two particles whose typical energy is about the half of the initial one.
+Here we assume $m_\phi > T$.\footnote{ If the temperature of ambient plasma becomes larger than the mass of inflaton, i.e. $m_\phi \ll T$, we cannot compute the inflaton decay rate by just computing it in zero temperature field theory.
+This is because the dispersion relation of decay products get modified, and in particular, they acquire the thermal mass.
+For $m_\phi < T$, it is possible that the thermal mass exceeds the inflaton mass term, indicating that the inflaton cannot decay into quasi particles in thermal plasma.
+However, it does not mean that inflaton cannot convert its energy into the plasma because inflaton can lose its energy by (multiple) scatterings from these quasi particles~\cite{Drewes:2010pf,Mukaida:2012qn,Mukaida:2012bz,Drewes:2013iaa}. } A high-energy particle with an energy as large as the inflaton mass $m_\phi$ splits into two particles whose typical energy is about the half of the initial one.
 Continuing this splitting process, the original high-energy particle splits into $N$ particles with a typical energy of order $m_\phi / N$.
 This process continues until the energy drops to the temperature of the ambient plasma.
 This means that numerous high-energy particles are produced during the thermalization process from the decay of a single inflaton.
 The DM may be efficiently produced from those high-energy particles before they are completely thermalized~\cite{Harigaya:2014waa}.

 The thermalization via the splitting does not occur instantaneously.
 There are two important consequences of the finiteness of thermalization time scale.
 Frist, the maximal temperature of the Universe is overestimated if one assumes the {\it instantaneous thermalization}~\cite{Harigaya:2013vwa, Mukaida:2015ria}.
 Second, the inflaton decay products, whose initial energy is of the same order as the inflaton mass, survive for a finite time until they lose their energy.
 These high-energy particles may be relevant for the DM production~\cite{Harigaya:2014waa}, particularly in the case where the cross section depends positively on the center of mass energy.